 Employees are not required to contribute.
 The District makes all contributions required of employees on their behalf.
 Generally, the District is required to contribute at an actuarially determined rate of annual covered payroll.
-The miscellaneous plan actuarial determined contribution rate for the year ended June 30, 2023, was 13.35%, plus a flat contribution in the amount of \$54,757 for the employer's payment of the unfunded liability.
-The PEPRA miscellaneous plan actuarial determined contribution rate for the year ended June 30, 2023, was 14.22%, plus a flat contribution in the amount of \$1,018 for the employer's payment of the unfunded liability.
+The miscellaneous plan actuarial determined contribution rate for the year ended June 30, 2024, was 13.4%, plus a flat contribution for \$59,000 for the employer's payment of the unfunded liability.
+The PEPRA miscellaneous plan actuarially determined contribution rate for the year ended June 30, 2024, was 15.43%, plus a flat contribution of \$1,000 for the employer's payment of the unfunded liability.
 The contribution requirements of plan members and the District are established and may be amended by PERS.

-Pension Liability, Pension Expense, and Deferred Outflows/ Inflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liability, Pension Expenses, and Deferred Outflows/ Inflows of Resources and Deferred Inflows of Resources Related to Pensions

-For the years ended June 30, 2023 and 2022, the District reported a liability of \$458,806 and \$659,194, respectively, for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2023 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+For the years ending June 30, 2024, and 2023, the District reported a liability of \$779,733 and \$458,806, respectively, for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2024, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all Pension Plan participants, actuarially determined.